Time difference Rio De Janeiro

 To see / To do Rio De Janeiro

-The most frequent opening hours of the stores are from 8am to 9pm, sometimes with a break from 12pm to 2pm.
-Some stores, especially food stores, are open 24 hours a day, even on Sundays.
-Museums, as in France, are open from Tuesday to Sunday from 8am or 9am to 5 or 6pm.
-However, this is only a very general indication because depending on the season, the city... or the museum, the opening hours are very variable.
-The park of the "Sugarloaf" in Rio is open from Thursday to Monday from 10am to 7pm.
-During the high season (school vacations in December for example), the tourist areas, museums and monuments are very busy.
-The city centers in general, and Rio in particular, should be avoided in the evening and from Saturday afternoon onwards.
-They are not very busy and are dangerous.
+As in France, museums are open from Tuesday to Sunday, from 8 or 9am to 5 or 6pm.
+However, this is only a very general indication, as opening times vary greatly depending on the season, the city... or the museum.
+The Sugarloaf Park in Rio is open from Thursday to Monday, from 10am to 7pm.
+During the high season (school vacations in December, for example), tourist areas, museums and monuments are very busy.
+City centers in general, and Rio in particular, should be avoided in the evening and from Saturday afternoon onwards.
+They are dangerous and not very busy.